SPORTS MEDICINE PHYSICIAN SCOPE OF PRACTICE

 • Injections of sites of nerve entrapments (e.g., carpal tunnel, tarsal tunnel, etc.)

-• Image-guided injections (including ultrasound, CT and fluoroscopy)
+• Image-guided injections (e.g., ultrasound, CT, fluoroscopy)

 • Diagnostic sports ultrasound of conditions affecting athletes and active individuals